arangodb/docs/3.9/analyzers.md

 - `ngram`: create _n_-grams from value with user-defined lengths
 - `text`: tokenize into words, optionally with stemming, normalization, stop-word filtering and edge _n_-gram generation
+- `segmentation`: language-agnostic text tokenization, optionally with normalization
 - `aql`: for running AQL query to prepare tokens for index
 - `pipeline`: for chaining multiple Analyzers
 - `stopwords`: removes the specified tokens from the input
+- `collation`: to respect the alphabetic order of a language in range queries
 - `geojson`: breaks up a GeoJSON object into a set of indexable tokens
 - `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens